Coma Pedrosa

-Coma Pedrosa ([ˈkomə pəˈðɾozə]; 2943 m) is the highest mountain in the principality of Andorra.
+Coma Pedrosa ([ˈkomə pəˈðɾozə]; 2943 m) is the highest mountain in Andorra.
 It is popular with mountain climbers, its ascent being technically straightforward, although strenuous.
 From Arinsal to Camp de Refuge (650 m climb) is considered moderate meanwhile the last 862 m is considered to be difficult.
-Several mountain lakes and tarns are found on the slopes, notably Estanys de Baiau, which lies on the western slopes, across the Spanish border.
+Several mountain lakes and tarns are found on the slopes, including Estanys de Baiau, which lies on the western slopes, across the Spanish border.

 The nearest town is Arinsal, La Massana.
 Historically, the mountain provided ample security from invasions into Andorra.
-Nowadays, the mountain is part of the Parc Natural Comunal de les Valls del Comapedrosa national park.
+The mountain is part of the Parc Natural Comunal de les Valls del Comapedrosa national park.